allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 author: [volodymyr.khytskyi]
 tags: [tech, frontend, architecture, refactoring, developmentexperience, typescript]
 ---
-This article describes a classic case of refactoring a search form UI component, that is a critical part of every e-commerce platform.
+This article describes a classic case of refactoring a search form UI component, a critical part of every e-commerce platform.
 In it I’ll explain the precursor for change, analysis process, as well as, aspects to pay attention to and principles to apply while designing a new solution.
 If you find yourself in a similar situation or just curious to learn more about frontend internals at Allegro, you might learn a thing or two from the article.
 Sounds interesting?
 Hop on!

 ## How does the search form function at Allegro?